Quick Start

 Matchers start with a .match

-keyword, followed by the value to match on, in
+keyword, followed by the variable to match on.

 After the match value, there is a block of variants.
 Each variant starts with